jtablesaw/plotly.java/README.md

 Plotly.java was developed as part of the [Tablesaw Java dataframe library](https://github.com/jtablesaw/tablesaw).
 It has been used since 2018 in numerous projects, and was originally created as a tool for exploratory data analysis that would complement the dataframe's data wrangling abilities.

-All dependencies on Tablesaw have  been removed to make it easier to incorporate visualizations into a broad range of Java applications, but it remains a key part of the Tablesaw data wrangling solution.
-If you need to plot data from a CSV, Excel file, database, JSON, etc., we strongly recommend you take a look at [Tablesaw](https://github.com/jtablesaw/tablesaw) for data ingestion and transformation support.
+All dependencies on Tablesaw have  been removed to make it easier to incorporate visualizations into a broad range of Java applications, but it remains a key part of the Tablesaw solution.
+If you need to plot data from a CSV, Excel file, database, JSON, etc., we strongly recommend you take a look at [Tablesaw](https://github.com/jtablesaw/tablesaw) for data ingestion and transformation support, as well as for descriptive statistics.

 ## An Example